o3de/o3de.org/content/docs/userguide/graphics-rendering-anti-aliasing.md

+description: ' Use temporal antialiasing (TAA) to reduce ghosting artifacts in motion and set the amount of antialiasing needed for your graphics in &ALYlong;. '
+slug: graphics-rendering-anti-aliasing
+title: Temporal Antialiasing and Supersampling
+---
 # Temporal Antialiasing and Supersampling<a name="graphics-rendering-anti-aliasing"></a>

 Supersampling is a method of antialiasing that attempts to reduce jagged, pixelated edges \(aliasing\) in images\.
 It works by sampling a higher resolution version of the image to get the average color of a pixel before reducing it to the intended size\.
 The averaged color values create smoother transitions along an edge of colors, reducing the jagged look\.